adamyork/elaborate/README.md

 * includes any additional jars contained within the input source. **optional**
 * excludes any classes to exclude from processing **optional**
 * implicitMethod in the case of new object instantiation, these methods will be added to the call chain. **optional**
+* whiteList filters only nodes containing refrences to classes and methods specified **optional**

 **entryClass and entryMethod entries are one-to-one and order dependent.**

 ````json
 {